Key takeaways

 Flying with Virgin Atlantic

-You can earn Virgin Points by flying with Virgin Airlines.
+You can earn Virgin Points by flying with Virgin Atlantic.
 Instead of publishing a table requiring you to look up fare classes and determine your own earnings, Virgin Atlantic publishes a handy earnings calculator.
-Using the earnings calculator, you can find out how many points you will earn based on your routing, status level in the Virgin Atlantic Flying Club program and type of airfare you purchase.
+Using the earnings calculator, you can find out how many Virgin Atlantic points you will earn based on your routing, status level in the Virgin Atlantic Flying Club program and type of airfare you purchase.

 Flying with airline partners